 Supplies List

-Step 1 – Gather Your Supplies.
+Step 1 – Gather your supplies

 Before cleaning your vinyl plank floors, gather all necessary cleaning supplies in one place.
 These may include a broom or vacuum cleaner, a microfiber mop, dish soap, and a bucket.
 Once you have gathered all your supplies, you can start cleaning your vinyl plank floors.

-Step 4 – Let it Dry
+Step 5 – Let it Dry

-Optional Step 5 – Get the Scuff off
+Optional Step – Get the gunk off

 What are some commercial cleaners that can be used?